 I stumbled across this remote mining prospect and cabin site in the wilds of Death Valley.
 I’ve looked through my books but I couldn’t find any information on this place.
 Judging by the debris, the cabin dates from the 1950s or earlier but I’m only guessing.
 Someone lived here for a while though and developed this prospect.
 No one has been here for a long time.
 I certainly didn’t see any modern trash or even any footprints.

-The site consists of a fallen-over wooden cabin, a few glass jars, cans, a bed frame, part of a couch, and the remains of an old propane stove.
+The site consists of a fallen-over wooden cabin, a few glass jars, cans, a bed frame, part of a couch, and the remains of an old Holbrook propane stove.
 Above the cabin is a small copper prospect consisting of two short shafts and the remains of an ore chute.
 I suspect there used to be an ore bin at the mine but judging by the heavy timber washed down the canyon it was destroyed long ago by a flash flood.

-This type of trip is my favorite; a long and interesting walk in desolate country.
+This type of trip is my favorite; a long and interesting walk in a desolate country.
 Travelers who wander out here will be rewarded, not only with the remains of a mysterious mine site but also with a short section of narrows and some very colorful geology.
 Please leave everything you find for the next explorer to discover.